-2. Halfway through your meal, rank your hunger again using the same scale of 1–10.
+2. Halfway through your meal, rank your hunger again using the hunger scale.

 If you are stuffed and still have food on your plate, don’t throw in the towel and continue eating to oblivion.
 Instead, ask for a to-go box, push your plate away, toss it, or give the rest to your puppy.

 3. If you continue eating, finish your meal and rank your hunger again.

 If you are at a comfortable satisfaction at the end of your meal, it’s likely that you chose the right portion sizes for that meal!
 Great job!